Learning Representations from Dendrograms: Experiments

-\paragraph{Data.} We perform our experiments on the following datasets selected randomly from the UCI data repository.\footnote{We observe similar results on several other datasets.} \begin{enumerate} \item \emph{Lung Cancer}: each instance contains $56$ attributes and is categorized as cancer or non-cancer. \item \emph{One-Hundred Plant}: contains leaf samples for $100$ plant species for each $16$ samples with $64$ features ($1,600$ samples in total with $100$ clusters). \item \emph{Perfume}: contains $560$ instances (odors) of $20$ different perfumes measured by a handheld odor meter. \item \emph{Statlog (Australian Credit Approval)}: includes credit card data (described with $14$ attributes) of $690$ users. \item \emph{Vertebral Column}: contains information of $6$ biomechanical features of $310$ patients categorized according to their status. \end{enumerate}
+\paragraph{\textbf{UCI datasets.}} We perform our experiments on the following datasets selected randomly from the UCI data repository.\footnote{We observe similar results on several other datasets.} \begin{enumerate} \item \emph{Forest Type}: contains multi-temporal sensing information of $326$ samples from a forested area in Japan each described with $27$ features.
+The dataset consists of $5$ clusters. \item \emph{Hayes-Roth}: contains $160$ samples on human subjects study each described with $5$ attributes. \item \emph{Lung Cancer}: each instance contains $56$ attributes and is categorized as cancer or non-cancer. \item \emph{Mammographic Mass}: consists of the BI-RADS attributes of the mammographic masses for $961$ samples. \item \emph{One-Hundred Plant}: contains leaf samples for $100$ plant species for each $16$ samples with $64$ features ($1,600$ samples in total with $100$ clusters). \item \emph{Perfume}: contains $560$ instances (odors) of $20$ different perfumes measured by a handheld odor meter. \item \emph{Semeion Handwritten Digit}: features of $1593$ handwritten digits from around $80$ persons where each digit stretched in a rectangular box $16x16$ in a gray scale of $256$ values. \item \emph{Statlog (Australian Credit Approval)}: includes credit card data (described with $14$ attributes) of $690$ users. \item \emph{Urban Land Cover}: contains $168$ high resolution aerial images of $9$ types each represented by $148$ features. \item \emph{Vertebral Column}: contains information of $6$ biomechanical features of $310$ patients categorized according to their status. \end{enumerate}

 In these datasets, the objects and as well as the features extracted from different dendrograms are represented by vectors.
 Thus, to obtain the pairwise distances, we compute the squared Euclidean distances between the respective vectors.
 Some clustering algorithms such as spectral clustering require pairwise similarities as input, instead of a vector-based representation.
 Therefore, as proposed in~\cite{mlChehreghani16}, we convert the pairwise distances $\mathbf X$ (or $\mathbf D^D$, if obtained from a dendrogram) to a similarity matrix $\mathbf S$ via $\mathbf S_{ij} = \max(\mathbf X) - \mathbf X_{ij} + \min(\mathbf X)$, where the $\max(.)$ and $\min(.)$ operations return the maximal and minimal elements of the given matrix.
 Note that an alternative transformation is an exponential function in the form of $\mathbf S_{ij} = \exp(-\frac{\mathbf X_{ij}}{\sigma^2})$, which requires fixing the free parameter $\sigma$ in advance.
 However, in particular in unsupervised learning, this task is nontrivial and the appropriates values of $\sigma$ occur in a very narrow range~\cite{Luxburg:2007}.